Parents? Us? Really?

 I have a lot of girlfriends who are childfree and considering whether to jump in, when to do it, why...I tell them honestly, if you don't think you're THAT into it, have a serious talk with your spouse.
 Because it ain't no picnic and the first 3-4 months seriously make you question your ability to reason and to think.
 Between the pain of breastfeeding, the delirium of sleep deprivation, and this new stranger who is TOTALLY the boss of you, life becomes rather un-fun.

-And if you don't have a co-captain, one that holds his own weight and will take the morning shift on the weekends and play with the baby using the toys that don't make loud bee bop bee bop noises while you sleep in for that one extra golden hour (or three), well then, it's gonna be a bitch.
+And if you don't have a co-captain, one that holds his own weight and will take the morning shift on the weekends and play with the baby using the toys that don't make loud bee bop bee bop noises while you sleep in for that one extra golden hour (or three), well then, it's gonna be rough.
 And if you're planning to continue working, as many mothers want to or have to, you should have some clear ideas of who's responsible for what when it comes to little Dakota or Jackson.

 So as much as I teased The Good Doctor for wanting to be a dad since he was a kid, I know we have Emmy because he wanted to be a dad since he was a kid.
 And now, 7 months into being a "parent," I would tell my girlfriends it is well worth the sacrifice, if you have the right co-captain.
 I would also say, be prepared to wear underwear four sizes larger than what you normally wear.
 Just a thought.